Best Hot Cross Buns Recipe for Easter

 Iced Hot Cross Buns Variation

 I also like to use icing sugar to make the cross on my hot cross buns instead of the traditional flour paste cross.
-If you want to add an icing cross you will still need to glaze the buns with the sugar glaze whilst they’re hot.
-Once the buns have cooled decorate with a thick white icing sugar cross.
+If you want to add an icing cross you will still need to glaze the buns with the sugar glaze whilst they're hot.
+Once the buns have cooled decorate them with a thick white icing sugar cross.

 Before you BAKE!